Want a fun DIY project you can do this weekend? Try your hand at these succulent wedding favors! P.S. You’re on the list, right?

 Find out how to make your very own DIY succulent wedding favors, get the supplies you need (including where the heck to buy succulents in bulk), and find out two reasons why succulent favors are a great idea for guests and for your budget.
 Enjoy!

-DIY Succulent Wedding Favors
+Succulent Wedding Favors

 And… here’s what you need to do to make ’em yourself.